-Students with a cumulative GPA of 3.2 or higher are eligible to apply for the program, and must also have a cumulative 3.2 GPA at the time of completion of the bachelor's degree.
+Students with a cumulative GPA of 3.2, or higher, and a total of 60 semester credit hours completed (45 of which must be taken at Catholic University), are eligible to apply for this program.
+Additionally, a student must also have a cumulative GPA of 3.2, or higher, at the time of completion of the bachelor's degree to be eligible.
 The following steps are required:

-- Complete the Accelerated Joint Bachelor's/Master's Program Approval Form, typically in later junior year or early senior year, to apply for preliminary approval.
+- Complete the School of Engineering Accelerated Joint Bachelor's/Master's Program Approval Form (prior to enrollment in any courses that will double-counted towards both degrees).
+Typically done during second semester junior year, or first semester senior year, to apply for preliminary approval.

-- Apply for admission to the relevant graduate program, typically during the final undergraduate semester.
+- Apply for admission to the relevant graduate program (prior to enrollment in any courses that count only towards the graduate degree).
+Typically done during the final undergraduate semester.

 - Final approval to double-count two courses is given upon completion of the undergraduate degree with a GPA of 3.2 or higher, and an approval form that shows that two appropriate courses—completed at the 500-level, or higher with a grade of B or better—have been approved to count towards the master's degree*.